 What does a typical day look like for you?
 The Children’s developers group is responsible for several websites, web applications, desktop applications, databases and reporting systems.
 As such, my typical day at Children’s might be comprised of anything from planned software development, updates for existing applications and websites, marketing initiatives, or any number of systems administration or maintenance tasks.

 All of the Children’s developers manage a pretty substantial workload on a day-to-day basis, and usually have five to 10 active projects in the works at any given time.
-The scope of the projects ranges from larger applications with a project duration of several months, such as the new pediatric intensive care unit (PICU) quality database system, to mid-size projects, such as the Mighty blog redesign, all the way down to one-off web pages and email templates, such as the microsite for the recent Adrian Peterson “Eat Big, Give Big” fundraiser.
+The scope of the projects ranges from larger applications with a project duration of several months, such as the new pediatric intensive care unit (PICU) quality database system, to mid-size projects, such as the Mighty blog redesign, all the way down to one-off web pages and email templates.

 Throw in a pot of coffee (give or take), a few complaints about the Vikings, and a walk around the lake next to the Center Point office, and that about sums up a typical day.